ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 So let’s simplify what a Service and Service Offering are.
 A Service is a grouping of Service Offerings.
 A Service Offering is the lowest form of service for its type.
 Nothing complicated, but you can make it as complicated if you so desire.

-__TLDR;__ services are the buckets and Service Offerings are the marbles in the buckets.
+__TL;DR:__ services are the buckets and Service Offerings are the marbles in the buckets.

 It can get complicated because technically you chain together Services and Service Offerings as they share a base table with a parent field.
 On one hand, this offers flexibility to model complex models of services.
 On the other hand developing, maintaining, supporting, and reporting can become quite tedious very quickly.